larry-athey/airhead/Instructions/uBoilermaker.md

 1. Fill the boiler to its normal full mark with water.
 2. Select Mode 3.
 3. Hold **Value+** for at least 5 seconds, then press **Value-** at the same time.
 4. The test takes 5–15 minutes.
-Watch the screen (or serial output if connected) for progress.
+Watch the screen for progress.

 After tuning completes, the new **P, I, and D** values will be saved.
 You can manually tweak them on the calibration screen if needed.